 Do you know when you’re pricing an airline ticket and then going back later, and the price has increased?
 That’s because seats at that price have been sold.
 Fewer seats have been available since you last looked so the airline can charge more.

 The same holds with the cruise lines.
 The inventory management system is controlled by algorithms that jack the price up when a certain number of cabins are sold.

 It all boils down to that economics lesson we learned in junior high: supply and demand.

 How To Find Last-Minute Cruise Deals

 There are several ways to get last-minute cruise deals, and we recommend you employ as many of these as possible for the best chance of finding what you’re looking for.

 Every online travel agent and cruise line wants you to sign up for their Email blasts because that allows them to target their advertising at you.
 So yes, you’re going to get a whole lot of emails.
 But you’re also going to get info that will prove useful.

-When you see an email with subject lines like “Pack and Go!” or “Last Chance Savings” open them immediately and book quickly if that offer interests you.
+When you see an email with subject lines like “Pack and Go!” or “Last Chance Savings,” open them immediately and book quickly if that offer interests you.
 The best deals don’t stick around for long.

 Want a way to avoid being overwhelmed by the number of communications you receive?
 Create an Email account that you only use for travel-related purposes.
-That way, during the parts of the year you’re not sailing, the offers will continue to come in, but they won’t cause you to miss other emails which could get lost in the shuffle.
+That way, during the parts of the year you’re not sailing, the offers will continue to come in, but they won’t cause you to miss other emails that could get lost in the shuffle.